Zuppa Toscana Soup

 - Cook and crumble the italian sausage in a large pot.

-- Once potatoes are cooked, add cooked/crumbled bacon and the potato mixture to the pot of chicken broth and sausage.
+Once cooked, add cooked/crumbled bacon and the potato mixture to the pot of chicken broth and sausage.

 - Stir together, and add in whipping cream. (don't boil it once the whipping cream is in it because it could curdle)